 - Jet ski rental prices can vary depending on location and the length of the rental, but the average price for an hour rental is around $75 to $100.

-These statistics indicate the significant economic potential for invest in online rental business and promising growth prospects for the jet ski rental industry.
+These statistics indicate the significant economic potential for investing in online rental businesses and promising growth prospects for the jet ski rental industry.

 Use of Technology